plone/buildout.coredev/docs/continous-integration.rst

 .. note::

-    This rules applies only during sprints in Brazil.
+    This rule applies only during sprints in Brazil.

 Further Reading